 World's Strongest Man: Potentially.
 Should he rewrite himself enough, his potential has no real limit.
 Doing so would probably not be a very good idea, however.

 Kotarou's Childhood Friend, and an expert gardener.
 She has a habit of taking naps out in the forest.
-She's able to play along with Kotori's attitude and jokes rather effectively, but is oddly resistant to any insinuations that she and Kotori are an item and if he jokes too much about it he risks her withdrawing.
+She's able to play along with Kotarou's attitude and jokes rather effectively, but is oddly resistant to any insinuations that she and Kotarou are an item and if he jokes too much about it he risks her withdrawing.

 Bad Liar: When Kotarou tries to utilize her in his tricks her lies tend to be really transparent.
 In truth, she's actually rather good at lying and hiding things.